Jakobovski/dontbuydell/index.markdown

 > From: https://www.reddit.com/r/sysadmin/comments/qgybkv/rant_is_it_me_or_has_dells_quality_control_gone/

 If you look at the comments you will see that many people agree with this poster.
-Of course, it's hard to know the true failure rate of Dell laptops but 40% seems about right looking at anecdotal evidence on the internet.
-My laptop failed after 1 year, of very light use and no abuse.
+Of course, it's hard to know the true failure rate of Dell laptops but 40% in 2-years seems about right looking at anecdotal evidence on the internet.
+My laptop failed after 1 year of very light use and no abuse.
-Of the many Macbooks I have owned over the last 10+ years not a single one has failed.
+Of the many Macbooks I have owned over the last 10+ years, not a single one has failed.

 # Poor design.
 The design of their machines is so bad I have come to the conclusion that no one is designing them.
 I know this sounds like a ridiculous claim, but I am quite certain it's true.
 I happened to work on a laptop project with a Dell competitor and saw how their "design" process worked.
-They wanted to make a laptop with an outstanding webcam, that was the purpose of the laptop.
+They wanted to make a laptop with an outstanding webcam, that was **the** purpose of the laptop.
 A project manager decided what type of camera and lens the laptop should have, without thinking about the consequences such as how large the bezel will be, the field-of-view of the chosen lens, how the resolution will interact with video conferencing software, etc...
 There was no testing done beforehand to make sure the camera/lens/ISP achieved the performance they were looking for.
 They made a decision, started going into production and then discovered
 that the camera was a horrible choice.
-They did not build a few test devices, and do user testing to make sure they were making a good decision.
+They did not build a few test devices and do user testing to make sure they were making a good decision.
 Unbelievable!

-Anyway, I think a similar thing is happening at Dell.
+I think a similar thing is happening at Dell.
 There are so many obvious design mistakes(google them) it's amazing these machines go into production.
 For example: it was impossible to open the screen on the XPS without using two hands.
 One hand was needed to hold down the base and the other to pry open the screen.
 Clearly nobody tested this before it went into production.

-Another example is using a 4k screen ona a 13" laptop.
-Much better in terms of battery life and price to use a 2.5k screen.
+Another example is using a 4k screen on a a 13" laptop.
+Much better in terms of battery life and price to use a 2.5k screen (Apple does this).
 Humans can't tell the difference.
 Why did they use a 4k?
-Probably because some non-technical project manager thought it was a good idea and did not think for a second about the consequences.
+Probably because some non-technical project manager thought it was a good idea and did not think about the consequences.

 # Bloatware
 Dell laptops come with a ton of pre-installed Bloatware.